This article describes the mechanisms Syncthing uses to bring files in sync on a high level.

 Changes that were detected and hashed are transmitted to the other devices after each rescan.

-Syncthing keeps track of several version of each file - the version that it currently has on disk, called the local version, the versions announced by all other connected devices, and the “best” (usually the most recent) version of the file.
+Syncthing keeps track of several versions of each file - the version that it currently has on disk, called the local version, the versions announced by all other connected devices, and the “best” (usually the most recent) version of the file.
 This version is called the global version and is the one that each device strives to be up to date with.

 This information is kept in the index database, which is stored in the